djspiewak/gll-combinators/README.rst

 algorithms.
 GLL expands slightly upon the original concept of the GSS by allowing for full-blown cycles in the graph structure, symbolizing direct or indirect left-recursion.
-These cycles effectively take the place of the ``GOTO`` operation used by LR parser automata on grammars with *direct* left-recursion (indirect left-recursion is not supported by any of the mainstream LR variants, including the ever-popular LALR).
+These cycles effectively take the place of the ``GOTO`` operation used by LR parser automata on grammars with *non-hidden* left-recursion (hidden left-recursion, where the left-recursive production has a nullable non-terminal (one which goes to the empty string) as its first token, is not supported by any of the mainstream LR variants, including the ever-popular LALR).

 .. _the original paper: http://ldta.info/ldta2009proceedings.pdf